Rapid diagnostic clinic

 We're unable to see bedbound and immobile patients at our clinic and cannot provide home visits.

-We accept referral for patients who are at least 18 years old and have 1 or more of these symptoms:
+We accept referrals for patients who are 40 years or over, and have 1 or more of the following new, unexplained symptoms:

-• non-specific abdominal symptoms for more than 4 weeks but not reaching criteria for an established urgent suspected cancer referral pathway
+• non-specific abdominal pain or symptoms lasting more than 4 weeks (which do not meet the criteria for an urgent suspected cancer referral pathway)

 Referral triage

-Please provide a summary care record and as much detail about the reason for referral.
+Please include a summary care record and as much detail about the reason for referral.

 Urgent referrals